fstromback/mymake/README.md

   `vc` or `gnu` (depending on your system).
 If you set it to `no`, no prefix is added. `vc` adds `n>` before output, `gnu` adds `pn: ` before output.
 This is so that Emacs recognizes the error messages from the vc and the gnu compiler, respectively.
+- `absolutePath`: send absolute paths to the compiler, this helps emacs find proper source files in projects with multiple targets.

 ## Variables in strings